repetere/jsonx/README.md

 ### Zero Setup

-The JSONX UMD comes with batteries included so you can use JSONX in browser without transpilers or any additional setup/configuration.
+The JSONX UMD comes with batteries included so you can use JSONX in the browser without transpilers or any additional setup/configuration.
 The JSONX UMD is ideal for JAMstack Applications.

 ### Embeddable